-Morgan Trant Kinnally is a California-based playwright.
-Her work has been presented by THML Theatre, Ion Theatre, La Jolla Playhouse Without Walls Festival, Scripps Ranch Theatre’s New Works Studio, Theatre for the New City, For a Better Understanding of Mankind, Midwest Dramatists Conference, and Cité Internationale Universitaire de Paris.
-She is a 2018 Eugene O’Neill semifinalist, 2018 Leah Ryan Emerging Women Writers Finalist,, a company member with Ion Theatre, and a Dramatists Guild Member.
-B.F.A. in Theatre/Acting from SUNY Buffalo, M.Ed, and teaches English 12 and creative writing at Bayfront Charter High School in Chula Vista, CA.
+Morgan Kinnally is a playwright and educator.
+Her work has been presented by Moxie Arts NYC, Ion Theatre, La Jolla Playhouse Without Walls Festival, New Village Arts, Scripps Ranch Theatre’s New Works Studio, Theatre for the New City, For a Better Understanding of Mankind, Midwest Dramatists Conference, and Cité Internationale Universitaire de Paris.
+She is a Eugene O’Neill and Princess Grace Award semifinalist and a finalist in Leah Ryan Emerging Women Writers, Bay Area Playwrights Foundation Festival, Pride Films & Plays' LezPlay Contest, among others.
+Dramatists Guild Member.
+B.F.A. in Theatre/Acting from NY State University at Buffalo.

 MORNING PEOPLE is set in 2011 when the effects of the 2008 housing market crisis was still obliterating the American Dream of homeownership due to predatory lending practices, a time when The 99 Percenters were still painting their protest signs, and a time when the epic tales of Seal Team 6 – the Bin Laden kill squad – were still the dreams of little boys and little men.
 And it was also a time when a brand new eHarmony couple traversed the booby traps of married life while nesting in their “cookie-cutter” single-family home on Buttercup Lane in Escondido, California.
 Luther Martinez, a doomsday prepper by hobby and trade, and Brenda Martinez, a kindergarten teacher and closeted Shakespearean actress, struggle with planning and preparing for the unknown and their first child.
 But when an unanticipated danger comes knocking, they will need to reexamine their life together after the fallout to try to hold on to their American dream and each other.